DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/metrology_procedure.rst

 ~~~~~~~~~

 Tolerance is a calculation of features. such as the maximum distance between 2 features.
-User can add tolerance, and set the pass_min, pass_max, warn_min, warn_max for it.
+You can add tolerance, and set the pass_min, pass_max, warn_min, warn_max for it.
 Normally, it is:
    warning_min < pass_min < pass_max < warning_max